FAIR PROCESSING NOTICE

 We ensure external data processors that support us are legally and contractually bound to operate and prove security arrangements are in place where information that could or does identify a person is processed.

 We have a senior person responsible for protecting the confidentiality of patient information and enabling appropriate information sharing.
 This person is called the Caldicott Guardian.
 The Caldicott Guardian for the CCG is Diane Murphy, Chief Nurse, who can be contacted using the contact details at the top of this document.
 We also have a Senior Information Risk Owner (SIRO) who is responsible for owning the CCG’s information risk.
-The SIRO is Lisa Tempest, Chief Finance Officer.
-They are supported by the Governance, Audit and Risk Committee which meets regularly to discuss information governance issues.
+The SIRO is Graham Niven, Chief Finance Officer.
+They are supported by the Quality, Risk and Innovation Committee which meets regularly to discuss information governance issues.

 We are registered with the Information Commissioner’s Office (ICO) as a data controller which describes the purposes for which we process personal data.
 A copy of the registration is available from the ICO’s web site by searching on our CCG name.